 September was my first visit to Treviso, the hometown of my boyfriend, Enrico.
 It’s a lovely part of the world; 30 minutes from Venice and a few hours drive from the stunning Dolomites.
-While we were there, we spent a few days in the mountains, hiking, exploring the gorgeous lakes, and breathing in the amazing alpine air.
+While we were there, we spent a weekend in the Dolomites, hiking the mountains, exploring the gorgeous lakes, and breathing in the amazing alpine air.

 The Dolomites are a UNESCO World Heritage Site, and it’s easy to see why; the landscape is incredible.
 It’s a large area that covers both the three provinces of Belluno, South Tyrol and Trentino in Northern Italy.
 And there is a lot to see and do.
 In the winter, there is excellent skiing and in the summer, the mountains are popular with hikers and cyclists.